HOUSING AUTHORITY OPERATIONS – Updated July 2021

 COVID Symptoms: Any client who has or shows signs symptoms of fever and/or respiratory infection will not be permitted.

 Inspections: Section 8 Housing Choice Voucher unit inspections will begin in August 2021; new move-ins, and inspections for urgent health and safety issues have not ceased and will continue as needed.

-HA Owned Developments: All community rooms in Housing Authority owned developments will be closed until further notice.
-Laundry rooms will remain open at this time.
+HA Owned Developments: Community rooms in Housing Authority owned developments will be open but required to follow any Housing Authority COVID-19 protocols.
+Laundry rooms remain open.

 Letter to the community from HACSB regarding coronavirus:

 Temporary modifications to policy and regulation regarding the Section 8 Housing Choice Voucher (HCV) Program

 The Coronavirus Aid Relief and Economic Security (CARES) Act provides Housing and Urban Development (HUD) with broad statutory and regulatory waiver authority to assist in addressing the Coronavirus/COIVD-19 national emergency.
 In response to the CARES Act HUD published Notice PIH 2020-5 effective April 10, 2020, which implemented many waivers and alternative requirements to existing HUD regulations that Public Housing agencies may consider for adoption, in order to allow for the safe and effective administration of HCV programs.

 The Housing Authority City of Santa Barbara (HACSB) has reviewed these waiver options and has chosen to implement those that enable the agency to continue to provide critical housing services to our local community.
 The adopted waivers will temporarily override the policies and regulations outlined in the Section 8 Administrative Plan.